 When you splash this level of cash on making your daily brew, you want to feel it’s been money well spent, and certainly, based on sheer coffee quality and versatility alone, the Titanium Super Automatic justifies its price tag.

 Indeed, there’s a reason why it remains one of the best-selling espresso machines in the ‘super automatic’ category.

-While it won’t turn you into a skilled barista overnight, after a bit of practice with the milk wand, you can certainly bang out a more than respectable latte, cortado, cappuccino or macchiato etc. Not to mention a fine espresso, long black or caffe crema.
+While it won’t turn you into a skilled barista overnight, after a bit of practice with the milk wand, you can certainly bang out a more than a respectable latte, cortado, cappuccino, or macchiato, etc. Not to mention a fine espresso, long black, or cafe crema.
 (Or even hot chocolate and tea, if you’re that way inclined.)

 I’m certainly not suggesting these problems have been experienced by the majority of purchasers.
 Of course, there are plenty of happy Titanium Super Automatic owners in the world and I have no first-hand experience of the issues raised.

 However, if you’re looking to part with $600+ on a new (or replacement) home espresso machine, you have every right to be 100% satisfied with your purchase and confident that it will provide years of trouble-free operation.

 First of all, the machine should be left on for around 6 minutes in order to properly heat, afterward, place the Arabica espresso beans in it and wait for approximately 2 minutes before you have a fresh cup of coffee.

 Obviously, you need to wash the parts after each cup of coffee in order to avoid coffee residue to build-up due to the oils of the beans.

 Use a coffee machine cleaner in powder and a liquid machine detergent for the milk frother, and scrub all the parts with a brush in order to avoid tearing the pieces apart and doing a deep cleanse.